wirebug/Multimedia/Documentation.md

 - The __ScoreLogicScript__ itself is not attached to anything, but is used by the **_GameLogicScript_** and the **_ShootScript_**.
 It holds the *current score* of the current game session, the *last score* of the last game session and the *highest score* of all game sessions.
 Also it __serializes__ the scores (*last* and *highest*) when the game is exited and __deserializes__ the saved scores on starting the game.

+### Game Menu Scene
+- __SF Scene Elements__ is holding the camera for the view on the start menu as well as the background of the menu
+- __Canvas__ within this are all elements for interaction and information
+  - __MainMenuPanel__ includes the buttons for Start, Credits and Exit
+  - __CreditsPanel__ is activated when clicked on "Credits" and shows all names of the developers
+  - __Scores__ loads the last and the high score from the `ScoreLogicScript` and displays it

 The scenes are directly within in the `assets` folder.
 All scripts can be found in the in `assets/scripts`.
 The prefabs for the different ship types are located in `assets/prefabs`.